MTG/compIAM/docs/source/basic_usage.rst

 The integrated tools and models are organized by:

 #.
 First, the following fundamental musical aspects: melody, rhythm, structure and timbre.
 #.
-Then, the tools are grouped by the task these tools tackle.
+Then, the tools are grouped by tasks.

 You can access the several included tools by importing them from their corresponding modules: